Quantum statistics and self-interference in extended colliders: Estimation of spatial width of the scattered wave packet and the condition on the emission rate at the sources

-Since, the transmitted wave packet have infinite number of terms, Eq.~\eqref{eq:transmittedwavelet}, calculation of the expectations value becomes non-trivial and therefore we do the calculations in the classical limit~\cite{Note3} and drop all the cross terms.
+Since, the transmitted wave packet have infinite number of terms, Eq.~\eqref{eq:transmittedwavelet}, calculation of the expectations value becomes non-trivial and therefore we do the calculations in the classical limit (by 'classical', we mean in this paper the complete lack of interference, still allowing for tunneling processes) and drop all the cross terms (interference terms).
 By only considering the classical contribution to the expectation values, we obtain for the transmitted wave packet,

 where the subscript ``trans" refers to the transmitted wave packet.
-Each of the term corresponds to diagram in the Fig.~\ref{fig:amplitudes}a.
-In the above, $\tilde{\phi}(x)$ is given by Eq.~\eqref{eq:wprealspace}.
+Each of the term corresponds to diagram in the Fig.~\ref{fig:amplitudes}a and $\tilde{\phi}_{s_{1}}(x)$ is given by Eq.~\eqref{eq:wprealspace}.
 Note that the quantity $|\phi(x)|^{2}$ is symmetric around $x=0$ (even function) and therefore we have,

 Similarly, we have,

 where we have used the fact that $\int_{-\infty}^{\infty}dx|\tilde{\phi}_{s_{1}}(x)|^{2}x^{2}=\frac{2\pi\beta v \ell}{3}$, Eq.~\eqref{eq:varinwp}, which is valid in the limit $\frac{\beta v}{\ell} \gg 1$.
 From here we obtain the following,